mynonys/dresso/README.md

 ## More-Advanced Usage

+### Changing Things Other Than Textures
+Setting a texture with the name `fn:llSetPrimitiveParams` will cause all subsequent entries in the texture list to act as if they had been sent to the [`llSetPrimitiveParams`](http://wiki.secondlife.com/wiki/LlSetPrimitiveParams) function on the "dress" script's object.
+The list is sent directly, without additional processing, so face numbers will need to be included when relevant.

 ### Setting Textures on Multiple Objects with a Single Button
 In order to change the textures of multiple objects with a single button, you can add multiple copies of the `button` script. into the